JcoProjectTeam/JcoFrameworkCode/README.md

-# JcoFramework Code
+# JCo Framework Code
-Java code of the Jco Framework.
+Java code of the JCo Framework.
 The code can be easily imported on an Eclipse IDE using the [Gradle 7.4.2](https://docs.gradle.org/7.4.2/userguide/userguide.html) tool.
 The following instruction are written according to the assumption the developer is working on a Windows machine using an Eclipse IDE with a Gradle plug-in installed.
 However the gradlew scripts should be compatible also with UNIX/LINUX machines.

-For any importing issue contact Paolo Fosci at paolo.fosci@unibg.it.
+For any import issue contact Paolo Fosci at paolo.fosci@unibg.it.

 (update of 21-07-2022)